tomboszko/PIXELBOTS/README.md

 ## Future Improvements

 - Add support for other Ethereum wallet providers.
+- improve security
-- Improve UI/UX design.
+- Improve UI/UX design
 - Add minting function
-- Display all the robots pictures as animated gif
+- Display all the robots pictures as animated gif /modal
-- display minted robots in other view
+- display minted robots in other view with ownerID
-- dispaly the count of robots minted
+- display the count of robots minted
 - ...

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-No license, This project is for educational purpose only.